 For ignition by electrical and electrostatic sparks, the MIE (Minimum Ignition Energy) is important, as this is the smallest spark energy that is just able to ignite the dust cloud in the tests.
 For electrostatics the values marked "n.i." (for "no inductance") are relevant: those values have been determined using a purely capacitive discharge circuit.
 The other values were obtained with an optimised discharge circuit that often results in lower MIE values, but those are not relevant for electrostatics.
-Because of the way the MIE tests are carried out, the results are usually quoted as a range: the lower energy level did not ignite the dust cloud in the tests and the upper energy level was the lowest energy that resulted in an ignition in the tests.
+Because of the way the MIE tests are carried out, the results are usually quoted as a range: the lower energy level did not ignite the dust cloud in the tests.